ReplicaMark5/A2-Prep---QM/AI/learning guides/Lecture 12.md

 ## 3. Voice of the Customer (VOC) → Critical to Quality (CTQ)

+> [!bug] EXAM CRITICAL — Application Focus
+> Speaker 2: "Theory + Application — understand foundations AND how you would apply it"
+> Expect questions on translating customer needs to CTQs in scenarios

-Quality always starts with the **customer’s definition of value**.
+Quality always starts with the **customer's definition of value**.
-Six Sigma converts this “voice of the customer” (VOC) into **measurable performance requirements** called *CTQs* — *Critical to Quality characteristics.*
+Six Sigma converts this "voice of the customer" (VOC) into **measurable performance requirements** called *CTQs* — *Critical to Quality characteristics.*

 Example:
-> VOC: “I want my online order to arrive fast.”
+> VOC: "I want my online order to arrive fast."
 > CTQ: Delivery within 48 hours, 99% of the time.

 > [!learn]
 > Six Sigma treats customer needs as data points, not opinions.
-> CTQs become the measurable “targets” the process must meet.
+> CTQs become the measurable "targets" the process must meet.

 ---

 ## 4. The DMAIC Logic — Step by Step Understanding

+> [!bug] EXAM CRITICAL — DMAIC Steps
+> Know each phase's purpose and typical tools
+> Contrast with DMADV (design vs improve)

 Think of DMAIC as the *scientific method for business problems.*